tonio73/dnnviewer/README.md

 ### Code quality

-- Code is PEP8 compliant, thanks to Intellij for watching
+- Code is PEP8 compliant, thanks to *flake8* and *Intellij* for watching
 - There are a few pytest unit tests in `unittests/`

 #### Run unit test